Ruff Rider Regatta 2015

 a) GENERAL COURSE:

-i) Day 1: Start at mud flats north of SPI convention center, south to Queen Isabella Causeway main span, east out the Port Isabel jetties, north up the beach offshore to half way point.
+i) Day 1: Start at mud flats north of SPI convention center, south to Queen Isabella Causeway main span, east out the Port Isabel jetties, north up the beach offshore:

-ii) Day 2: Start at the halfway point on the beach, south to the Port Isabel Channel, west to the ICW, north under the causeway, north to the finish in the ICW.
+ii) Day 2: Start at the halfway point on the beach, south to the Port Isabel jetties, west to the ICW, north under the main span of the causeway, north to the finish in between the Race Committee boat and the red dayboard marker 66.

 b) GENERAL AUTHORITY: Ruff Rider organizers and the USCG have full control of this event; they shall have full power to decide, without appeal, all matters relating to the event known as Ruff Rider Regatta.